-Eve is an experienced cognitive neuroscientist with fifteen years of applied work in the fields of genetics, healthcare, military intelligence, and education.
-She is trained in a variety of research methods from brain imaging to behavioral assessment.
+Eve is an experienced cognitive neuroscientist with fifteen years of applied work in the genetics, healthcare, military intelligence, and education fields.
+She has trained in a variety of research methods, from brain imaging to behavioral assessment.

 Desiree Cocroft is an energizing coach and consultant that seeks to empower leaders to fulfill their fullest potential.
 An experienced facilitator of over 20 years, Desiree elevates the hearts and minds of her audience, while also igniting them to take inspired action.

 As a member of the FranklinCovey High School Development Team, she has worked closely with all aspects of Leader in Me for high schools, which honors student credentialing and the importance of students being ready for their career, college, leadership, and life.
 During her career as a public educator, Dr. Eason was selected as the District Principal of the Year and the District Teacher of the Year.
 She has extensively researched and presented on secondary content related to globalization, data-informed decision-making, career academy implementation, and rigor across the curriculum.